mawg0ud/FaceGuard/03- Experiment Methodology.md

 # 03- Experiment Methodology

 Alright, now that we’re all set with the prerequisites, it’s time to map out our approach to tackling the FaceGuard project.

-Think of this as the blueprint for our work—it’ll help us stay on track and get everything done step by step.
+Think of this as the blueprint for our work it’ll help us stay on track and get everything done step by step.

 Ready?

 Let’s go!

 ---